Faster Algorithms for the Least-Core value and the Nucleolus in Convex Games: A natural reduced game approach for Nucleolus in convex games

 \section{A natural reduced game approach for Nucleolus in convex games}

-The results from the previous section suggest the following procedure for computing for any $i\in N$ the corresponding component $\nu_i$ of the nucleolus.
-This approach was suggested by \cite{kuipersPolynomialTimeAlgorithm1996}, while the key ideas behind this approach can already be traced back to \cite{maschler1971kernel}.
+The results from the previous section suggest the following procedure (Algorithm~\ref{alg:pseudokuipers}) for computing for any $i\in N$ the corresponding component $\eta_i$ of the nucleolus.
+This approach was suggested in \cite{kuipersPolynomialTimeAlgorithm1996}, while the key ideas behind this approach can already be traced back to \cite{maschler1971kernel}.
+In the algorithm, we maintain the invariant that each $(N^{k},v^{k})$ is convex and corresponds to a reduced game induced by the nucleolus.